-5. The complainant also submits that her supervisor lacked impartiality.
+8. The complainant also submits that her supervisor lacked impartiality.
 She submits that he subjected her to excessive, largely unfair criticism that demonstrated a clear intention to stigmatise her and led to a blatant error of judgment in his evaluation of her performance.
-She rests this contention on what she describes as her supervisor's obsessive criticism of her journeys away from her usual duty station, Bujumbura, even though they were authorised, and of the involvement of the FAO Chief Medical Officer in her health assessment in July 2015, and his multiple serious errors in evaluating her performance.
+She rests this contention on what she describes as her supervisor's obsessive criticism of her journeys away from her usual duty station, Bujumbura, even though they were authorised, and of the involvement of the FAO Chief Medical Officer in her health assessment in July 2015, as well as his multiple serious errors in evaluating her performance.

-In Judgment 4543, also delivered in public today, the Tribunal has already stated why it has found that the complainant's pleas with regard to her PES document for 2016 and the second PIP are unfounded and that her supervisor's lack of impartiality has not been established.
+In considerations 3 to 6, above, the Tribunal has already stated why it has found the complainant's pleas with regard to her PES document for 2016 and the second PIP to be unfounded.